Check out the Latest Articles:

 Albert Einstein

 Living life to the fullest and getting the most out of it also implies that you have the courage to take a risk every once in a while.
 The convenience of the comfort zone is indisputable, but it also means that there is little to no progress in your life.
 Not to mention that it will be very difficult to make the best of life, without doing things you’ve never done before.
 Break free from the routines of your everyday life and introduce something new into your life from time to time.
 No one will ask you to suddenly turn into an adrenaline-junkie that base-jumps off from cliffs or the like.
-In fact, you won’t have to live your life at the limit just to make the most of it.
+In fact, you won’t have to live your life to the limit just to make the most of it.
 For most people, exploring the depths of meditation, taking a new route to work, choosing another meal for lunch, researching an interesting topic could also mean a quite effective expansion of one’s boundaries.

 Take an educated risk and test your limits!
 Then expand them.